Interaction patterns at scale

 Updating all components with the new foundational design patterns

-Starting with the Figma designs, the new foundational design patterns and guidelines were then systematically applied to all 14 navigational components and their variants in the design system.
+Starting with the Figma designs, the new foundational design patterns and guidelines were then systematically applied to all 14 interactive UI components and their variants in the design system.

 Before